Anti-Soviet resistance in Moldova: Armed Activities

 The most active attacks were carried out in the spring of 1950.
-On May 1, the Black Army disrupted an official celebration of the Labour Day in the village of Curtoaia.
-On May 19, Teodor Coşcodan, Gheorghe Buruiană, Ion Gania and Sergiu Antoch attacked the functionaries of the All-Union Communist Party (Bolsheviks) in the village of Volcinets.
+On May 1, the Black Army disrupted an official celebration of Labour Day in the village of Curtoaia.
+On May 19, Teodor Coşcodan, Gheorghe Buruiană, Ion Gania and Sergiu Antoch attacked local functionaries of the All-Union Communist Party (Bolsheviks) in the village of Volcinets.
 Almost a week later, led by Teodor Coscodan and Ion Ganea, the partisans enter the village of Dereneu where they take the school principal at a small price, but the president of the local colhoz does not escape easily.
 They also devastate the cooperative's shop and take part of the goods.
 On May 21, in the village of Cornova, insurgents attacked the militia and seized weapons.
 A series of attacks were carried out on stores, cooperative trade points and bank branches, and serious material damage was caused.
 The seized state and cooperative property was often distributed among villagers.

 On June 6, 1950 Ion Bors, Ion Coşcodan Jr., Vasile Plesca and Hariton Chelpan fired at the car of functionaries at the Cornesti district committee of the CPSU (b).
 On June 18, in the village of Leordoaia,Teodor Coşcodan banned the organization of a collective farm, threatening to kill activists.
 On July 6, Teodor Coscodan, Ion Bors, Vladimir Teodorovic, Vasile Plesca and Hariton Chelpan killed the chairman of the council in the village of Flamanzeni.

 By the summer of 1950, the “Black Army” had up to 50 armed fighters, and the total number of those involved reached 100.
 The state security agencies saw it as a serious danger.
 Many fighters were killed in clashes.
 Peasants who assisted the “Black Army” were severely persecuted.
 Several operations were carried out to capture the leaders.
 This was done by recruiting contacts who were guaranteed amnesty and a large cash reward.
 Subsequently, these promises were usually not fulfilled, and informants were arrested on general grounds and sentenced to long terms.

 Cessation of activities

-The arrests of the anti-Soviet organization members of Sabia Dreptății began in May 1950.
-Ion Moraru was arrested in his native village, and Vasile Țurcanu during the exam on "Moldovan language" at the Pedagogical School of Bălți.
+The arrests of the members of Sabia Dreptății began in May 1950.
+Ion Moraru was arrested in his native village, and Vasile Țurcanu was apprehended during the exam on the "Moldovan language" at the Pedagogical School of Bălți.
 On November 24, 1950, according to the ruling of the Supreme Court of the MSSR, 10 members and supporters of the clandestine organization "Sabia Dreptății " were condemned for anti-Soviet activity. ending the organization.

 Theodor Coşcodan, Ion Coşcodan Jr. and Ion Bors were shot on their sentences.
 Maria Buruiană, Gheorghe Buruiană, Vladimir Teodorovich and a number of others served terms ended up in correctional labor camps.
 About 40 people received 25-year sentences.
 The last trial - of two dozen sympathizers - was held in February 1951.
 With it, marking the end of the Black Army, and the conflict.